apollographql/router/examples/embedded/README.md

 :exclamation: Here be dragons! :exclamation:

-It is possible to run the router outside the default bundled web server (Hyper).
+It is possible to run the router outside the default bundled web server (Axum).

 ## Reasons to avoid this